heary-cao/akka/akka-docs/src/main/paradox/typed/reliable-delivery.md

 limited by a flow control window.
 The flow control is driven by the consumer side, which means that the `ShardingProducerController` will not send faster than the demand requested by the consumers.

+### Sharding example

+The sharded entity is a todo list which uses an async database call to store its entire state on each change, and first when that completes replies to reliable delivery that the message was consumed.

 Example of `TodoList` entity (consumer):

 Scala